yeasung240/Python/algorithm/tree/tree/problem-1.md

 >**IDEA**

-* first node is parent's node
+* first node is parents' node
+* Use DFS to find the parents'node

 >**How I solve it**